JohnIrle/crafting-interpreters-rs/README.md

 ## Things I've learned so far

 - How to implement an approximation of abstract classes and the visitor pattern in Rust using traits, generics and enums.
+[Here](https://github.com/JohnIrle/crafting-interpreters-rs/blob/6a1e7538b76919b9e0821ee5301ebd872ee3a3a9/src/expr.rs) and [Here](https://github.com/JohnIrle/crafting-interpreters-rs/blob/6a1e7538b76919b9e0821ee5301ebd872ee3a3a9/src/ast_printer.rs)
 - How to generate a source file by mapping over a grammar configuration.
+[Here](https://github.com/JohnIrle/crafting-interpreters-rs/blob/6a1e7538b76919b9e0821ee5301ebd872ee3a3a9/src/generate_ast.rs)
 - Scanning text to produce tokens.
+[Here](https://github.com/JohnIrle/crafting-interpreters-rs/blob/6a1e7538b76919b9e0821ee5301ebd872ee3a3a9/src/scanner.rs)
 - Parsing tokens to produce an abstract syntax tree for expressions.
+[Here](https://github.com/JohnIrle/crafting-interpreters-rs/blob/6a1e7538b76919b9e0821ee5301ebd872ee3a3a9/src/parser.rs)